tedee-com/tedee-api-doc/docs/source/howtos/get-and-sync-locks.rst

 .. warning::

-    You shouldn't run sync endpoint more than once every 10 seconds.
+    You cannot call the sync endpoint more often than the limit described in the documentation.

 .. note::
     Do not hardcode lock Id.
 It will change everytime user add the lock to account.